dynatrace-oss/dynatrace-metric-utils-dotnet/README.md

 - the default [local OneAgent metric API](https://www.dynatrace.com/support/help/how-to-use-dynatrace/metrics/metric-ingestion/ingestion-methods/local-api/) endpoint (`DynatraceMetricApiConstants.DefaultOneAgentEndpoint`)
 - the limit for how many metric lines can be ingested in one request (`DynatraceMetricApiConstants.PayloadLinesLimit`)
+- the limit for how many dimensions can be added to each metric key (`DynatraceMetricApiConstants.MaximumDimensions`)

 ### Dynatrace Metadata enrichment